Coachella 2025: Mojave Tent

 A. Ed Sheeran performed for the first time at Coachella and only during weekend two.

 B. Iván Cornejo's set featured a guest appearance from Cigarettes After Sex during weekend one.

 C. Sam Fender's set featured a guest appearance from Adam Granduciel during weekend two.

 D. Yo Gabba Gabba!'s set featured guest appearances from Flavor Flav, DJ Lance Rock, Thundercat, "Weird Al" Yankovic, Paul Williams, and Portugal.
 The Man.
+Alongside appearances from characters including Domo, Bozo the Clown, The Teletubbies, and Billy Bob of The Rock-afire Explosion.